amraboelela/darkeye/README.md

-# DarkEye
+# Darkeye
 Search engline for legal websites in darknet (the dark web).

-- To run the DarkEye server:
+- To run the Darkeye server:

 ```
 $ ./run